oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

      ```
      - Output will be the same as above.

-2. (Optional) Verify logs are sent to Logging Analytics
+2. (Optional) Verify logs are sent to Logging Analytics.

      - To verify logs are sent to the Logging Analytics, execute the following command.